-Tender and flaky Cheddar Chive Biscuits are filled with aromatic chives and pockets of melty cheddar cheese.
+Tender and flaky Cheddar and Chive Biscuits are filled with aromatic chives and pockets of melty cheddar cheese.
 Perfect for breakfast and brunch or as a side with dinner!

 I am the Biscuit Queen.
 This is not a self-proclamation, but a title that has been bestowed upon me by family, friends, chefs, and even other food bloggers.
 With this title comes great responsibility: creating amazing biscuit recipes that everyone will crave.
-These Cheddar Chive Biscuits definitely fit the bill!
+These Cheddar and Chive Biscuits definitely fit the bill!

 It starts with my classic Buttermilk Biscuits and then an entire cup of cheddar cheese joins the party.
 Next I add in a quarter cup of finely chopped chives for a mild, but not overwhelming, oniony flavor.
-The resulting Cheddar Chive Biscuits are out of this world!
+The resulting Cheddar and Chive Biscuits are out of this world!

 You end up with ultra flaky biscuits with pockets of melted cheddar and fragrant chives that cry out for a schmear of butter or a piece of salty ham or bacon.
 Make them big (3 inch or more) and they make the perfect base for the best breakfast sandwich you'll ever encounter!

 These buttermilk biscuits are created with the usual biscuit suspects, with the addition of cheddar cheese and chives, both of which are readily available at the grocery store.